-Good gynecologic care plays a critical role in a woman’s overall health.
+Good gynecologic care plays a critical role in women’s health.
 One of the most important gynecology services our Portland, Oregon patients visit us for is the annual exam.
 This yearly check-up represents our first line of defense in identifying potential problems in the earliest stages.
-An annual exam is recommended for all women who are sexually active or over the age of 21.
+An annual gynecologic exam is recommended for all women who are sexually active or over the age of 21.

 Choose the specialists at Pearl Women’s Center for every stage of your life.
 Ask a question, book online, or call our office in Portland at (503) 771-1883.
 We serve patients from Oregon, Washington, Idaho, Northern California and Alaska.